Romilj012/KubeConnect/Readme.md

 This project demonstrates how to set up Kubernetes configurations, deploy MongoDB, containerize a Node.js application, and deploy it on Kubernetes with a connection to the MongoDB database.
 By following these steps, you can create a scalable and manageable deployment of your Node.js application.
 ```

 This README provides clear instructions and a detailed walkthrough for deploying a Node.js application with MongoDB on Kubernetes.
-Let me know if any further customization is needed!